pace-of-mind/music-chips.com/_chips/mixing-distortion-saturation.md

 ---
-title: How to use distortion and saturation in mixing
+title: How to Use Distortion and Saturation in Mixing
 description: >
   Saturation is a very powerful tool at the mixing stage, and in this article I'll cover the most common uses.
 yt_video: